agarwalsudhanshu46/CustomLoggingAnnotation/README.md

 In our example, LoggingController is advised object hence it is the target object.

 6) AOP proxy : an object created by the AOP framework in order to implement the aspect contracts (advice method executions and so on).
 In the Spring Framework, an AOP proxy will be a JDK dynamic proxy or a CGLIB proxy.

+Note: Postman collection  added to execute the api.